Drizin/Harbin.DataAccess/README.md

 - Data Layer includes [CodegenCS (Code Generator)](https://github.com/Drizin/CodegenCS/) scripts to automatically extract the database schema and generate POCO classes.
 Easy to plug your own database.

+## About the name
+Harbin is the capital of Heilongjiang (China’s northernmost province) and one of the largest cities in China.
+The city grew in the late 19th century with the influx of Russian engineers constructing the eastern leg of the Trans-Siberian Railroad.
+This is just a minor tribute to my father who was born in Harbin (as part of a family of Russian immigrants).
+He passed away in 2019.

 ## License
 MIT License